The Bible tells us that we’re to honor our parents,

 That commandment doesn’t make any exceptions.
 You’re supposed to honor your father and mother unless they have three legs (nope, at least partly because almost no one has three legs).
 Or, you’re supposed to honor your parents unless they crash your car.
 Nope, sorry, it doesn’t say that.
 Or, how ’bout, you’re supposed to honor them unless they’re mean to you and beat you and rape you all the time.
 Nope, sorry, it doesn’t say that either.
 All it says is, Honor your father and your mother…

 Now, I love the Bible.
 It’s my very favorite book in the whole world, and I also love God and desire to serve Him with my whole heart.
-So if God tells me to honor my parents, it seems logical to me that He’ll provide a way for me to do so, regardless of how badly they treat me, and whether they actually did anything honorable or not.
+So if God tells me to honor my parents, it seems logical to me that He’ll provide a way for me to do so, regardless of how badly they treated me, and whether they actually did anything honorable or not.

 And thankfully, God did show me a number of ways where I could honor them.